Kunku

-The movie went on to become both a critical and commercial success, and was shown at the Venice International Film Festival.
+The film went on to become both a critical and commercial success, and was shown at the Venice International Film Festival.
 The film is now hailed for "its daring attack on the treatment of women in Indian society." and depiction of child marriage.

-For film's lead actress, Shanta Apte, it was third most memorable performance in a row, after V.Shantaram's previous classics, Amrit Manthan (1934) and Amar Jyoti (1936).
+For film's lead actress, Shanta Apte, it was third most memorable performance in a row, after Shantaram's previous classics, Amrit Manthan (1934) and Amar Jyoti (1936).
 Besides other songs, she also sang a full-fledged English song in the film: "A Psalm of Life", written by Henry Wadsworth Longfellow (1807–1882).

 Plot

 A young woman, Nirmala (Shanta Apte), known affectionately as Neera, is orphaned and comes to live in the house of her maternal uncle.
 His wife, a very good lady, urges her husband to do his duty and arrange for Nirmala to marry a suitable young man.
 The uncle finally brings a family to meet his niece, consisting of a handsome young man, his much younger brother, his middle aged father and his widowed aunt (father's sister).
 The meeting is cordial, and a few days later, Nirmala's uncle comes home with the news that the boy's family have agreed to the match.
 On the day of the wedding, while Nirmala sits inside a room like a demure bride, her aunt is at the gate to receive the groom with aarti.
 She is horrified and faints when she discovers that the elderly father is the groom!
 When she recovers, her husband tells her sternly not to make a scene but to ensure that Nirmala goes quietly with her husband, the much older widower, Kaka Saheb (Keshavrao Date).